 Even though Halloween is my second most favorite holiday (next to the Fourth of July), our classroom Halloween party is by far my most favorite classroom party of the year.
-Our DIY Halloween party lasts approximately 1.5 hours, with the majority of our party taking place as center rounds.
+Our DIY classroom Halloween party lasts approximately 1.5 hours, with the majority of our party taking place as center rounds.
 I typically set up five or six Halloween centers the night before the party.
-Some of these centers may contain two or three Halloween games, depending on the quickness of the game.
+Some of these DIY classroom Halloween party centers may contain two or three Halloween games, depending on the quickness of the game.
 Each Halloween station lasts about 15 minutes.
 During this time, we make Halloween crafts, play Halloween games, and eat lots of yummy Halloween treats!

 Here’s a rundown of all of our DIY Halloween games and activities…many of which I have been using year after year!

 These pumpkin bowling pins were made from 2 liter bottles.
 I simply wrapped the bottle with orange construction paper and added a pumpkin face.
-You could also turn frosted, plastic cups into ghosts, or even paper towel rolls into ghosts by drawing a ghostly face using a black marker.
+You could also turn frosted, plastic cups into ghosts, or even paper towel rolls into ghosts by drawing a ghostly face with a black marker.

 I grabbed this large cauldron and these plastic pumpkins from the dollar store.
 You’ll want to line the bottom of the cauldron with black foam to prevent the plastic pumpkins from bouncing out.
 Each student tries to toss in the six pumpkins.
 The person who makes the most “baskets” wins!

 This is an oldie but a goodie, and so easy to prep!
-Simply cut out some pumpkins from orange card stock or poster board, add a paperclip to each pumpkin, and use a magnetic fishing pole.
-For about five or six years, the kiddos used a DIY magnetic fishing pole that I created using the top insert from an old fishing rod, fishing string and a magnet.
+Just cut out some pumpkins from orange card stock or poster board, add a paperclip to each pumpkin, and use a magnetic fishing pole.
+For the last five or six years, the kiddos used a DIY magnetic fishing pole that I created using the top insert from an old fishing rod, fishing string and a magnet.
 You could also use a wooden dowel to make your fishing rod, or grab these magnetic fishing poles from Lakeshore Learning.